-Gravity feed irrigation from a rainwater tank
+Gravity feed irrigation from a rainwater tank using identical NPC drippers

 Suppose you are using gravity feed drip irrigation on level ground from a rainwater tank without using a pump.
 If you are using a conventional irrigation controller, you are faced with the problem that the dripper discharge decreases as the water level in the tank falls.
-This problem is solved by using the Terracotta Irrigation Controller with the appropriate control dripper.
+This problem is solved by using the Unpowered Terracotta Irrigation Controller where the control dripper is an irrigation dripper or a fractional dripper assembled from irrigation drippers.
 The volume of water discharged by each dripper during an irrigation event is independent of the water level in the tank.
-The water level in the tank should be at least one metre higher than the valve at the bottom of the Terracotta Irrigation Controller.
+The water level in the tank should be at least one metre higher than the valve at the bottom of the Unpowered Terracotta Irrigation Controller.
 A header tank on a stand at least 1 metre is ideal.
 A low cost transfer pump can be used to fill the header tank between irrigation events.

-The Terracotta Irrigation Controller for Latching Solenoids is a game-changer for automated gravity feed irrigation on level ground from a rainwater tank.
+The Unpowered Terracotta Irrigation Controller is a game-changer for automated gravity feed irrigation on level ground from a rainwater tank.